Kinds of types in Scala, part 2: take type, return type or type parameters

 }

-tells us something like we know, that there is some concrete T we could put here, but we don’t care about it at the moment.
+This ? tells us something like we know that there is some concrete T we could put here, but we don’t care about it at the moment.
 We don’t know any details about this T and, to be honest, we don’t care.
-All we need is assumption that there is some.
-In math we could express that with an existential qualifier:
+All we need is the assumption that there is one.
+In math, we could express that with an existential qualifier:

-By analogy we could name such type an existential type.
-Scala let us express it in two ways:
+By analogy, we could name such a type an existential type.
+Scala lets us express it in two ways:

 def count(seqs: (Seq[T] forSome {type T})*): Int =